SougataMukherjee/DSA-and-Algo/readme.md

 Input: n = 6
 Output: 2
 Explanation: Binary representation is '110', so the count of the set bit is 2.<br>
+//Q231 Find the position of the only set bit in a number; return -1 if it has 0 or multiple set bits.<br>
+Input: n = 2
+Output: 2
+Explanation: 2 is represented as "10" in Binary.
+As we see there's only one set bit and it's in position 2

 # Backtracking